Harland Miller: In Shadows I Boogie:

 Price AUD$135.00 Price CAD$125.00 Price €89.95 Price £69.95 Price T100.00 Price USD$100.00

-The most comprehensive monograph to date on the British artist and writer best known for his paintings based on the dust jackets of early Penguin paperbacks
+The most comprehensive monograph to date on the British artist and writer loved for his witty book-cover-inspired canvases

 Yorkshire-born Harland Miller has exhibited at ICA, White Cube, and Royal Academy in London; BALTIC Centre for Contemporary Art, Gateshead; and Kunsthalle, Mannheim, and Blain Southern, Berlin.

 Michael Bracewell is a British novelist, critic, curator, and cultural commentator.

 Martin Herbert is a Berlin-based writer and critic.